SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 3. **Zero skewness** (Symmetrical Distribution): Numbers are evenly spread around the average.
 For example, if we roll a fair die many times, we would expect each number (1 through 6) to come up about the same number of times.
 The distribution of outcomes is balanced.

 Why it matters?
 - **Understanding data**: Skewness helps us see if the data is balanced or if there are extreme values that are pulling the average in one direction.
 For instance, in a business, if sales data is positively skewed, it means there are a few very high sales that are significantly affecting the overall average.
 - **Making decisions**: Knowing about skewness can help in decision-making.
 For example, if a school notices that test scores are negatively skewed, they might want to provide extra help to the few students with very low scores.

 In simple terms, skewness tells us if our data has a lean or tilt towards higher or lower values, or if it is evenly spread out.
 This can be very helpful in understanding and interpreting the data better.

+## How do we interpret the standard deviation in the context of data variability?
+The standard deviation (SD) is a measure of the amount of variation of a set of values from the average value (mean).
+A small SD suggests that the data points are in close proximity to the mean value, with minimal variation or dispersion.
+This indicates that the values are consistently similar and predictable.
+A large SD suggests that the data points span a broader range of values, which indicates the values are more dispersed, less consistent, and unpredictable.

+## Explain the significance of the interquartile range (IQR) and how it is used to detect outliers?
+IQR is a measure of the spread in the middle of a dataset.
+It's the distance between the first quartile (Q1) and the third quartile (Q3).
+It minimizes the impact of outliers by providing a comprehensive understanding of the spread and variability of the central portion of the dataset.

+Here are steps to detect outliers using the IQR:

+1. Sort the data: Arrange our data set in ascending order.
+2. Locate the Q1 and Q3 quarters: Q1 is the median of the first half of the data (the 25th percentile), and Q2 is the median of the second half of the data (the 75th percentile).
+3. Calculate the IQR: Subtract Q1 from Q3.
+4. Determine the lower and upper bounds for outliers.
+To find the lower bound, subtract 1.5 times the IQR from Q1.
+To determine the upper bound, add 1.5 times the IQR to Q3.
+5. Identify outliers.
+Any data point that is below the lower bound or above the upper bound is considered an outlier.

 ## What is a probability distribution?